davidkhala/OBP-EE-utils/README.md

 # OBP-EE-utils
 Oracle Blockchain Platform Enterprise Edition utils

-## About
-OBP EE is packaged as a `.ova` file it includes toolset for dev/prototyping purpose:
-- a lightweight load balancer for
-- a LDAP server for authentication

 ## Basic information
+- OBP EE is packaged as a `.ova` file
 - initial login credential.
   - username: `oracle`
   - password: `Welcome1`.
 The password is asked to be changed upon first login.